brianom95/brianom95.github.io/_posts/2018-12-10-gaisce-journey.md

 ## Bronze

-I first heard of the award in Scouts where we were encouraged to signup for Bronze.
+I first heard of the award in Scouts where we were encouraged to sign up for Bronze.
 I remember putting the blue Gaisce logbook into a ziploc bag to keep it safe, where it would live for almost a decade.
 Even then I dreamt of the day I'd meet the president to get my Gold.

 My scout leaders helped me make a plan.
 This included guitar lessons (which became a huge passion), a gym training plan (which did not) and volunteering in a local charity shop.
 I built my routine around this for my Junior Cert year and felt very motivated to see them out.
 For the adventure journey we did a 2-day hike across the Nagle mountains.
 Bronze was awarded by our group leader at a small ceremony.
 Success!